-COVID cases appear to be leveling off, but LACo still on pace for mask rule - NewsBreak
+COVID Cases Appear to be Leveling Off, but LACo Still on Pace for Mask Rule - NewsBreak

-hospitalization numbers released Thursday show Los Angeles County remains on track to have another indoor mask-wearing mandate implemented by the end of next week, but daily numbers of new cases may be leveling off.
+LOS ANGELES (CNS) - Recently released updated COVID-related hospitalization numbers show Los Angeles County remains on track to have another indoor mask-wearing mandate implemented by the end of next week, but daily numbers of new cases may be leveling off.

 Los Angeles County moved into the "high" level of COVID-19 community activity last week, when the average daily rate of virus-related hospital admission rose to 10.5 per 100,000 residents, surpassing the threshold of 10 per 100,000.
 On Thursday, county Public Health Director Barbara Ferrer said the admission rate over the past week rose to 11.4 per 100,000.